DevelopmentWeb/springone-2016/README.md

 # springone-2016
 Spring and Big Data examples and slides for SpringOne Platform 2016 in Las Vegas

-## Configuring and starting service needed to run demos
+## Configuring and starting services needed to run demos

 ### Vagrant hadoop-install